-The City's accounts are organized by fund groups, each of which is treated as a separate accounting entity.
+FISCAL YEAR 2024 Budget Guide The city's charter requires the City Mayor to prepare an annual budget.
+The budget document is the result of months of planning.
+The budget allocates the city's limited financial resources to provide services based on organizational and community priorities.
+The resulting document becomes the plan that guides departments' operations throughout the fiscal year.
+The budget period is the city's fiscal year which begins on January 1 and ends on December 31.
+While budgeting is an ongoing process, departments officially submit budget requests to the City Administrator in March.
+A detailed budget schedule is attached.
+Georgia state law requires that the operating budget be balanced with current revenues and other financing sources, including unreserved fund balance.
+Budgetary Funds The City's accounts are organized by fund groups, each of which is treated as a separate accounting entity.
 Annual operating budgets are approved for the following funds: General Fund: The general operating fund of the city.
 It accounts for resources traditionally associated with government that are not required to be accounted for in another fund.
 SPLOST Fund: Established to account for the receipt and expenditures of money from the Special Purpose Local Option Sales Tax (SPLOST) that was approved by voters.

-Basis of Budgeting

-All fund budgets described above are prepared on a modified accrual basis meaning that expenditures are budgeted if the obligation will be incurred that fiscal year and revenues are budgeted if they are measurable and available.
+Basis of Budgeting All fund budgets described above are prepared on a modified accrual basis meaning that expenditures are budgeted if the obligation will be incurred that fiscal year and revenues are budgeted if they are measurable and available.
 "Measurable" means the amount of the transaction can be determined and "available" means collectible within the budgeted fiscal period or soon enough thereafter to pay liabilities of that fiscal period.
 For example, real property tax bills that are billed in the summer and due in December are budgeted as revenue in the billing year.
-The remaining funds are enterprise funds which are budgeted on a full accrual basis.
-Expenditures are recognized when a commitment is made and revenues are recognized when they are obligated to the city.
+The remaining funds are enterprise funds which are budgeted on a fully accrual basis.
+Expenditures are recognized when a commitment is made, and revenues are recognized when they are obligated to the city.
 The basis of accounting refers to the time at which revenues and expenditures or expenses and the related assets and liabilities are recognized in the accounts and reported in the financial statements.
 In the city, the basis of budgeting and the basis of accounting are the same.

-Strategic Planning

-The City recognizes six core principles in operating and managing the City:

-- A. Manage Growth While Retaining Character - B. Encourage Community Interaction - C. Provide Quality Services Within Fiscal Limits - D. Serve as Good Stewards of the Environment and Community Resources - E. Support a Safe, Healthy, Lifelong Community - F. Provide the Necessary Support within City Government to Achieve the Vision and Goals of the Community.

-FY 2023 City Council Strategic Priorities

-A. Promote a Well-Planned City

-B. Sustain a Well-Planned Quality of Life Program

-C. Advance our Commitment to Public Safety

-D. Expand Economic Development efforts
+Strategic Planning The City recognizes six core principles in operating and managing the City: A. Manage Growth While Retaining Character - B. Encourage Community Interaction - C. Provide Quality Services Within Fiscal Limits - D. Serve as Good Stewards of the Environment and Community Resources E. Support a Safe, Healthy, Lifelong Community F. Provide the Necessary Support within City Government to Achieve the Vision and Goals of the Community.
+FY 2024 City Council Strategic Priorities A. Promote a Well-Planned City B. Sustain a Well-Planned Quality of Life Program C. Advance our Commitment to Public Safety D. Expand Economic Development efforts